aquasecurity/tracee/docs/docs/outputs/output-options.md

 ## Available Options

-!!!
-Note
-    The enrichment `parse-arguments` option is automatically enabled when using table format output.
-It does not need to be specified separately via `--enrichment parse-arguments`.

 ### sort-events

 Enable chronological sorting of events.
 On busy systems, events may be received out of order.
 This option ensures events are output in the order they occurred.